+The companies were established as servicing companies within the meaning of Article 18 of the Law on Special Investment Purpose Companies.
 The main lines of business for Debita OOD include acquisition, servicing, management and disposal of receivables and the related consultancy services; the main lines of business for Realtor OOD include management, servicing and maintenance of real estate, construction and refurbishment works and consultancy in the field of real estate.
-These companies are not included in the consolidated financial statements of the Group for the year ended 31 December 2018, as they are considered immaterial to the financial position, financial result and the cash flow of the Group for the year.
-The assessment for consolidation of the subsidiaries is reconsidered at each reporting date.